 If you’re lucky enough to get off with speeding warnings, you may not be concerned about a premium spike.
 But, if your insurance premiums go up because of points on your license, consider comparing quotes and switching providers.
 Start by using our quote comparison tool or by calling (844) 246-8209.

-Some companies offer great options for insurance that is both inexpensive and comprehensive.
+Some companies offer great insurance options that are both inexpensive and comprehensive.
 Check out two of our favorite providers below.

 USAA: Best For Military

-Not only does USAA car insurance offer some of the lowest prices, it also receives high customer satisfaction ratings.
+Not only does USAA car insurance offer some of the lowest prices, but it also receives high customer satisfaction ratings.
 We give USAA 5.0 stars out of 5.0 in our USAA auto insurance review, and it is our highest-rated provider for a reason.
 The J.D.
-Power 2019 Auto Claims Satisfaction StudySM gave USAA top marks for claims servicing, and AM Best assigns USAA an A++ financial strength rating.
+Power 2020 Auto Claims Satisfaction StudySM gave USAA top marks for claims servicing, and AM Best assigns USAA an A++ financial strength rating.